31

 Majken Gilmartin, Co-Founder and CEO, Global Goals World Cup

-Majken Gilmartin's goal is to "find all the ways to get girls and women involved in the world of sports and keep them there."
+Majken Gilmartin's goal is to "find every opportunity to involve girls and women in the world of sport and keep them there."
 For example, she was the organizer of the world's first soccer training and tournament for refugees in Denmark.
-As a role model and driver of change, she has made an impressive contribution to developing, promoting and strengthening women's participation in sport, for which she was awarded the IOC Women and Sport Award in 2016.
+As a role model and driver of change, she has made an impressive contribution to developing, promoting and strengthening women's participation in sport, for which she was honored with the IOC Women and Sport Award in 2016.

 12